simonbogh/Deep-Reinforcement-Learning-Course-Udacity/Project 1 - Navigation with DQN Agent/README.md

 ε-greedy is applied as the policy.
 The reward function is based on providing +1 for a yellow banana, and -1 for a blue banana respectively with a discount rate ɣ = 0.99.
 A replay memory of size 100.000 was selected with mini-batch size of 64.

+ReLU (Rectified Linear Unit) is used for the activation function.

 ## Results
 Video: [YouTube.com](https://youtu.be/laOg6DYBc6c)